nhcooper123/blue-whale-bes/README.md

 This repository contains all the code and data used in the [link to paper will appear here]().
 This paper came from a BES small project grant (5771/6815) and focuses on *the* blue whale ("Hope") now adorning Hintze Hall at the Natural History Museum, London.

 To cite the paper:
-> Clive N Trueman, Andrew L Jackson, Katharyn S Chadwick, Ellen J Coombs, Sarah Magozzi, Richard C Sabin and Natalie Cooper. ???.
-Reconstructing the last known movements of one of Nature's giants. ?????.
+> Clive N Trueman, Andrew L Jackson, Katharyn S Chadwick, Ellen J Coombs, Sarah Magozzi, Richard C Sabin and Natalie Cooper.
+2019.
+Reconstructing the last known movements of one of Nature's giants. in press.
+PeerJ.

 To cite this repo:
 > Clive N. Trueman, Andrew L Jackson and Natalie Cooper.
 2019.
 GitHub: nhcooper123/blue-whale-bes: published version.
 Zenodo.
 DOI: 10.5281/zenodo.2566040